Special Operations Executive: Pre-war and early Wartime activities

 However, despite all of Section D's work on the continent, the Germans kept advancing.
 Some contemporaries laid this failure of the British war machine squarely at the feet of British intelligence, and especially C, however, historians after the war such as Karl-Heinz Frieser and John Keegan note that the German advance might have been impossible to halt, no matter how many intelligence operatives and paramilitary operators were deployed.
 As a result of the advance, and his operators and foreign contacts being increasingly cut-off from allied supply lines – Laurence Grand established supply dumps set up by Section D, arranged in regular intervals between Paris and the German border.
 He also organized what was called the Home Defence Scheme, a form of Stay-behind network within the UK itself in the event the country was overrun and invaded.

 The label of "think tank," would be much more appropriately designated to MI(R), where Holland desired his department to produce research documents and also invent devices and explosives that would be of great use to warfighters and operators on the ground.
 MI(R) produced, for example, pamphlets and technical handbooks for guerrilla leaders.
 Holland was also largely the progenitor of MI9, and the singular mind behind MIR(C), both of which produced major inventions during the war.
 Despite Holland's desire to remain functionally a research unit, one which Lord Hailsham described as "a clearing house for bright ideas," Colin Gubbins desired a much more active and kinetic function for the small subsection to which he commanded, the Guerrilla Field Services.
 Even though Gubbins appreciated Holland, at the time they disagreed about MI(R)'s role within the war effort.
 MI(R), therefore, was more frequently involved in kinetic activities, including the formation of the Independent Companies, autonomous units intended to carry out sabotage and guerrilla operations behind enemy lines in the Norwegian campaign.
 MI(R) also established the Auxiliary Units, stay-behind commando units based on the Home Guard, which would act in the event of an Axis invasion of Britain, as seemed possible in the early years of the war.
 (The Auxiliary Units themselves were based on the Home Defence Scheme, which was the creation of Section D).

 Section D and MI(R) were very different units.
 MI(R) was staffed by uniformed officers who remained in uniform while on operation.
 Section D was staffed by undercover operatives who were not allowed to acknowledge each other in the street.
 Because he found the personnel to be overly paranoid, which he considered entertaining and funny, Holland often would walk up behind these Section D officers and shout "boo."
-However, despite their differences, an original plan in 1939 to merge the two units called "Scheme D" arose, and the two offices shared staff, officers, headquarters, and missions for some time.
+However, despite their differences, an original plan in 1939 to merge the two units called "Scheme D" arose, and the two offices shared staff, offices, headquarters, and missions for some time.
 It was the idea of Scheme D that eventually transformed into the SOE.